Atlanta police release body camera footage of judge’s arrest after incident with officer

 The video, released Friday night, shows the confrontation between an off-duty Atlanta police officer and Judge Christina Peterson at the Red Martini bar in Buckhead.

-Channel 2′s Darryn Moore went through the nearly two hours of video to see what happened in the moments before her arrest.
+Darryn Moore with Action News Jax’s sister station WSB-TV went through the nearly two hours of video to see what happened in the moments before her arrest.

 There was an argument and fight in an area outside the lounge.
 When an officer got involved, he said the judge hit him.
 She said it was an accident.